Arjun-Bhandari/React_Project/README.md

 # delta-demo
-This is a Demo for Git and Github Class.
+This is a Demo for Git &amp; Github Class.
+# Student
+Arjun Bhandari
+# Teacher
+Shradha Khapra